Early Innovation Fund

 Yes, however one of the objectives of the Early Innovation Fund (EIF) is to fund a diverse range of projects across multiple technology areas.
 As a result, it is highly unlikely that more than one project will be funded for a specific individual/team in a cycle.
 If a project isn’t funded in one cycle it can be resubmitted for consideration in subsequent funding cycles.
 We also work closely with other funding organizations and have been able to get a few projects funded outside of the standard EIF process.

-An IP Disclosure Form (IPDF) is required for each technology being considered for EIF funding.
-Reporting the innovation by submitting an IPDF simply opens an 'IP Case' in the Tech Comm office.
+Reporting an innovation to Tech Comm by submitting an IPDF simply opens an 'IP Case' in the office.
 This puts the technology on our radar and enables access to a number of available resources.
-After an IPDF is submitted, and docketed in our system, the inventor(s) receives notification of the IP Case number for this technology.
+After an IPDF is submitted and docketed in our system, the inventor(s) receives notification of the IP Case number for this technology.
 This IP Case is our way of tracking activity on University-owned technologies, including any subsequent discussions about IP protection strategies and activity related to licensing or commercialization of the technology.
+The focus of this program is on advancing early innovation, so we are limiting consideration to projects based on newly submitted IP Disclosures or projects focused on existing IP Cases that haven't yet progressed to the submission of a patent application.
+In the case of innovations covered by copyright, projects must be on IP that is not in an advanced stage of development.

 If I am working with people from other institutions on this project, will it still be considered for funding?